gwg313/hugo-blog/content/posts/nix-workflow3.md

 #draft = true
 +++

-In the previous part, we walked through setting up a basic Go project using a nix flake.
+In the previous part, we walked through setting up a basic Go project using a Nix flake.
 We setup our development environment with a devShell.
 Now, let's dive into the process of building and running this project using the Nix Flake.

 ## Building the Project

 Now that we have meticulously set up our development environment using the Nix Flake, the next crucial step is to build our Go project.
-In this section, we'll walk through the process of constructing the project, leveraging the capabilities of Nix to ensure a reliable and reproducible build.
+In this section, we'll walk through the process of compiling the project, leveraging the capabilities of Nix to ensure a reliable and reproducible build.
 Let's dive into the details of how the Nix Flake orchestrates the build process for our Go project.

 ```nix
 {